freshworks/marketplace-sample-apps/Freshworks-Samples/Freshchat/conversations-data-storage-helper/README.md

 2. Data Storage - It is used to store and retrieve a note for the conversations.
 3. Interface method - The showNotify method from this method is used to show success and failure notification to the user.

+**About buffer library:**
+* `Buffer.from('...','hex')` would work fine as long as the input is subjected to certain conditions.
+For example, it has to be a valid hex and not end in single hex digit.
+Conversation ID of Freshchat adheres to Version 4 UUID which fall under this condition.
+* Since no bundler is used in this application, a standalone script is loaded as file from `/app/util/buffer.min.js` that is compiled from [Buffer NPM library](https://www.npmjs.com/package/buffer).

 ### Prerequisites:
 1. Make sure you have a Freshchat account created.
 2. Ensure that you have the Freshworks Developer Kit (FDK) installed.